taimuri99/UFOs/README.md

 <img width="1438" alt="unfiltered" src="https://user-images.githubusercontent.com/87828174/141668542-e62da5b4-bc5b-45fd-809e-347ceea5cf4f.png">

-As an example one can put the first filterin by typing a specific date in the date input field where it says _Enter Date_ as shown in the following image:
+As an example one can put the first filter in by typing a specific date in the date input field where it says _Enter Date_ as shown in the following image:

 <img width="1440" alt="filterone" src="https://user-images.githubusercontent.com/87828174/141668597-dd3c4e80-3603-49f6-85f1-ff5c0cbb461f.png">